 You’ll find a network of trails at this pet-friendly park by the ocean in Ocean Beach.
 Pet parents will also love the breathtaking views.
 Make sure you keep your dog on a leash, as the trails here have significant drop-offs, and there will definitely be other dogs around.

 The moderately long trails here are great for dogs of all ages who love to smell and discover new things.
 Los Peñasquitos is also a great walk with a four-legged friend on warm days, as the canyon is not too hot and has a fair amount of shade for rest stops.
 They’ll probably also want to play in the creek.

 You can enter the preserve from several access points.
 It runs between roughly Rancho Peñasquitos and Mira Mesa.

-Here’s another easy trail for people and dogs, who must be on a leash at all times.
-You’ll find the lagoon along the coast in between Carlsbad and Encinitas.
-A roughly 2-mile trail runs on the north side of the lagoon that offers various discovery points for nature lovers, including where to spot nesting birds to mudflats and the creatures that live in them.
+Here’s another easy trail for people and dogs who must always be on a leash.
+You’ll find the lagoon along the coast between Carlsbad and Encinitas.
+A roughly 2-mile trail runs on the lagoon’s north side, offering various discovery points for nature lovers, including where to spot nesting birds to mudflats and the creatures that live in them.

 4. Take a Boat Ride on Mission Bay

 If your dog doesn’t like to swim, she may love feeling the wind in her face on a boat ride on Mission Bay.
 Seaforth Boat Rentals is pet-friendly and will even provide you with life vests for your best friend.

 You can rent powerboats, sailboats, fishing boats, kayaks, paddleboards, and more here.
 Aqua Adventures is another business that also offers pet-friendly rentals.
 It’s not uncommon to see smaller dogs accompany their owners on a stand-up paddleboard.